 Faculty & Staff at OPTIONS

-Because transition into adulthood requires growth across multiple areas of life, students work with professionals who understand both the challenges and strengths of young adults with learning disabilities, ADHD, and executive functioning differences.
+At OPTIONS, students work with professionals who understand both the challenges and strengths of young adults with learning disabilities, ADHD, and executive functioning differences.

-The result is a collaborative environment where students receive individualized guidance as they move toward greater independence.
+The result is a collaborative environment where students receive individualized guidance across multiple areas of life.

-Areas of Staff Expertise
+Areas of Expertise

 Academic Instruction